 K-State graduation year: December 2007

-Other degree received: (in progress) Master's in Public Affairs, nonprofit management, Park University, December 2010
+Other degree received: Masters in Public Administration, Nonprofit Management, Park University, May 2012

 How many times did you change your major during college?